-While doing our website reviews, we look at sites from all over the world.
-Most of our clients are from the United States and Europe, but we also have clients from Australia, South Africa and even China.
+At Yoast, we look at sites from all over the world.
 Websites from different countries can differ largely in their choices for color, pictures, navigation and site structure.
 That made me wonder: are these differences due to cultural preferences?
 It made me remember a study we executed at Yoast some time ago and it gave me an excuse to do some digging in the scientific search engines as well.

-As the web is growing and web shops are aiming at an international market, cultural differences and preferences in web design become of importance.
+As the web is growing and online shops are aiming at international markets, cultural differences and preferences in web design become of importance.
 Is a web page designed in one country equally appealing to potential customers in other countries?
 Are these international customers more likely to buy your stuff, if the design of your shop resembles the style of websites in their home country?

 It could well be that the Yoast.com design appeals to a western audience, who perceive our avatars as funny or creative, while in China or Japan is our design is considered as childish and unappealing.
 In that case, we could alter our design in order to do big business in the far east…

 Results from our own research

 Almost two years ago, we did some research comparing websites from United States with websites from the Netherlands.
 We executed this research to inspire us to design our own themes.
-We decided to limit our focus (for reasons I will leave undiscussed here) on websites of dentists in both the United States and the Netherlands.
+We decided to limit our focus on websites of dentists in both the United States and the Netherlands.